dojo/framework/docs/en/middleware/supplemental.md

 export default middlewareWithProperties;
 ```

-This middleware and its property can be used in a widget such as:
+This middleware and its property can get used in a widget:

 > src/widgets/MiddlewarePropertiesWidget.tsx